Emergency Lighting

 Advantages:

-The installation is faster and a lower cost.
+• The installation is faster and cheaper

-Standard wiring material may be used.
-Failure of mains supply due to cable burning through will automatically satisfy the requirement for a luminaire to be lit.
+• Failure of mains supply due to cable burn-through will automatically trigger the affected emergency luminaire to come on

-Low maintenance costs – periodic test and general cleaning only required.
+• Low maintenance costs – periodic test and general cleaning, only, required

-Low hardware equipment costs – no requirement for extended wiring, special ventilation etc.
+• Low hardware equipment costs – no requirement for extended wiring, special ventilation etc

-System can easily be extended with additional luminaires.
+• System can easily be extended with additional luminaires

-No special sub-circuit monitoring requirements.
+• No special sub-circuit monitoring requirements

 Disadvantages:

-Testing requires isolation and observation of luminaires on an individual basis.
+• Testing requires isolation and observation of luminaires on an individual basis

 Central Battery Source

-Maintenance and routine testing is easier with only one location to consider.
+• Maintenance and routine testing is easier, with only one location to consider

-The life of a battery is between 5 and 25 years dependent upon type.
+• The life of a battery is between 5 and 25 years, dependent upon type

 Disadvantages:

-High capital equipment costs.
+• High capital equipment costs

-Poor system integrity – failure of battery or wiring circuit can disable a large part of the system.
+• Poor system integrity – failure of battery or wiring circuit can disable a large part of the system

-Localised mains failure may not trigger operation of emergency lighting in that area.
+• Localised mains failure may not trigger operation of emergency lighting in that area

-Mode of Operation
+Mode of operation

 Facilities

-Duration in minutes
+Duration

-Duration of 1hour should only be used if the premises are evacuated immediately on supply failure and not reoccupied until full capacity has been restored to the batteries.
+One hour’s duration should only be used if the premises are evacuated immediately on supply failure and not reoccupied until full capacity has been restored to the batteries.

 Emergency lighting classifications